Emergency Preparedness and Response Guides

 PG&E may turn off electricity for an extended time during high fire danger periods.
 Learn what you can do in advance to prepare for PSPS so that you can best get through these events.

 Most structural losses from wildfires can be minimized with proper materials and maintenance.
-Understand how to create a defensible zone around your house, how to protect from embers and other ways that you can harden your home.
+Understand how to create a defensible zone around your house, how to protect from embers and other ways that you can harden your home against a wildfire.

 In an earthquake or other disaster, many items in and around the home can become hazards.
-Take steps now to minimize the amount of damage to your family and property from an earthquake.
+Take steps now to minimize the amount of damage to your family and property by hardening your home against an earthquake.

 Having the right amount and type of insurance and well-organized records makes a world of difference after a disaster.
 Learn how to inventory your property and how to ensure you have the right home insurance to cover a large or total loss.